yoonwonj/yoonwonj.github.io/_pages/about.md

 I completed my B.A. in Psychology (Summa Cum Laude, Departmental First-Class Distinction) and M.A. in Cognitive Psychology (advised by Dr. Sowon Hahn) at Seoul National University.

 ------
-My research interest is in the intersection of Cognitive Psychology, Affective Science, Computational Linguistics, and Human-Computer(Robot) Interaction.
+My primary research focus is the relationship between language and emotion, spanning from individual to cultural contexts.
+I am also interested in leveraging LLM to design better emotion model for social robots.

-Find out more about my publications [here](publications) and ongoing projects [here](portfolio)!
+Find out more about my research interests and publications [here](publications) and ongoing projects [here](portfolio)!
 You can view my recent CV [here](/cv).